About BSC Buddy Camp

 As a player, Jeff was a two time All-American at Bethany Lutheran College and was an All-Region and All-State selection at the University of Wisconsin-Milwaukee.
 He was selected to play in the US Olympic Festival in 1986, and played briefly with the Milwaukee Wave of the AISA and Real Santa Brabara of the WSL.

-Hale is 22 years old and graduated from Carnegie Mellon University’s Tepper School of Business in December of 2021 with a degree in finance.
+Hale is 23 years old and graduated from Carnegie Mellon University’s Tepper School of Business in December of 2021 with a degree in finance.
 During his time in Pittsburgh, Hale played outside back for the Men’s Soccer team as well as serving as a member of the Western Pennsylvania Special Olympics Planning Committee.
 During his playing career, the Tartans clinched an NCAA tournament berth and were ranked as high as 11th nationally.
-Following his graduation, in June of 2022, Hale will begin work as an Investment Banking Analyst at Greenhill & Co. in New York City.
+Following his graduation, Hale began work at Greenhill & Co. in New York City.

 In the spring of 2018, Hale graduated from Bethesda-Chevy Chase High School in Maryland.
 Before graduating, he captained the Men’s Soccer Team to their first ever 4A state championship as well as playing Basketball and Volleyball for the Barons.